Our Services

 Orthopnea—exhaustion and shortness of breath laying down—is a meaningful warning that your heart may be under strain.
 While you can take steps at home to ease discomfort, it's crucial not to ignore persistent or worsening symptoms.
 Early detection and treatment can preserve heart function and improve quality of life.

-If you're experiencing these warning signs and want to better understand your risk, use Ubie's free AI-powered Heart Failure symptom checker for immediate, personalized guidance.
+If you're experiencing these warning signs and want to better understand your risk, take a few minutes to complete Ubie's free AI-powered symptom assessment for immediate, personalized guidance based on your unique symptoms.
 And never hesitate to speak to a doctor about anything that could be life-threatening or serious.
 Your heart matters—take care of it.

 (References)